turingschool/front-end-curriculum/projects/flash-cards.md

 ***CYOE (Choose Your Own Extension)***
 Collaborate with instructors to personalize an extension for this project

+## Evaluation Rubric

+### Functional Expectations
+* 4: Application fulfills all expectations of iterations 1 - 4 (at least one extension) with no bugs, crashes, or missing functionality.
+* 3: Application fulfills expectations of iterations 1 - 3 with no bugs, crashes, or missing functionality.
+* 2: Application is usable but has some missing functionality.
+* 1: Application crashes during normal usage.

+### Fundamental JavaScript & Style
+* 4: Application demonstrates excellent knowledge of Javascript syntax, style, and refactoring.
+* 3: Application shows strong effort towards organization, content, and refactoring.
+* 2: Application runs but the code has long methods, unnecessary or poorly named variables, and needs significant refactoring.
+* 1: Application generates syntax error or crashes during execution.

+### Test-Driven Development
+* 4: Application is broken into components which are well tested in both isolation and integration using appropriate data.
+* 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality.
+* 2: Application makes some use of tests, but the coverage is insufficient given project requirements.
+* 1: Application does not demonstrate strong use of TDD.

 ## Repeaters
 - Must create a brand new repo and start the project fresh
 - Should aim to complete at least one extension

 # Evaluations / Submission

 This project will be evaluated remotely by your instructors over the weekend.
 We will send you written feedback on your project by Sunday afternoon / Monday.

 Submit your GH Repo <a href="https://docs.google.com/spreadsheets/d/1SbUtNaFZ4TGu_NvPMqzcuK0WrXvBRWjlGyjZMw9ux_Y/edit#gid=0" target="_blank">here</a> by __9PM on Thursday, July 2nd__.